citusdata/citus_docs/installation/production_rhel.rst

 **1. Add worker node information**

 We need to inform the master about its workers.
 To add this information, we call a UDF which adds the node information to the pg_dist_node catalog table, which the master uses to get the list of worker nodes.
 For our example, we assume that there are two workers (named worker-101, worker-102).
-Add the workers' DNS names and server ports to the table.
+Add the workers' DNS names (or IP addresses) and server ports to the table.

 ::